 I’m careful with multivitamins because this is a mix of anything and everything and often too much or too little of what I need or what I already get from my diet.

-After reading about all the above mentioned supplements, I can imagine you’re wondering if you really need all of that.
-But as you may have noticed I get most out of my diet, rather than from a supplement.
-The focus is always on healthy food with a variety of nutritions plus a few supplements such as vitamin B12 and D. All the rest is personal and depends on your blood results and symptoms.
+After reading about all the supplements mentioned above, I can imagine you’re wondering if you really need all of them.
+But as you may have noticed, I get most out of my diet rather than from a supplement.
+The focus is always on healthy food with various nutritions plus a few supplements such as vitamin B12 and D. All the rest is personal and depends on your blood results and symptoms.

 Every day I try to focus on nutrition that the red blood cells struggle to transport in the body, such as iron.
-I vary a lot with the food I eat and I also combine a lot of food (like iron) with a fat or vitamin C for a better absorption.
+I vary a lot with the food I eat, and I also combine a lot of food (like iron) with fat or vitamin C for better absorption.
 But I also make sure that I generally eat a lot of fresh fruits and vegetables.
-Green smoothies (very low/no fruits) are perfect for this.
+Green smoothies (low/no fruits) are perfect for this.
 As a result, I can’t even remember the last time I fell sick.
-Yes, I’ll always have anemia, but my body can deal with it so much better with good nutrition, rest and a routine.
+Yes, I’ll always have anemia, but my body can deal with it so much better with good nutrition, rest, and a routine.

 What I know for sure is that my mental health is just as important as my diet.
-For quite some time I have been a great proponent of a gratitude routine (I have written about that here).
-It helps me to put things in perspective and to remind myself of all the good things in my life.
-It also helps me to not make a thing out of small issues in order to avoid stress.
+I have been a great proponent of a gratitude routine for quite some time.
+It helps me put things in perspective and remind myself of all the good things in my life.
+It also helps me not make a thing out of small issues to avoid stress.

-As I get older I can tell very well when I’m really tired or when I’m just looking for an excuse to hide behind the diagnosis to for example not workout.
-I therefore think that I probably push and motivate myself a little more often than the average person to get something done.
-If I don’t feel like it and I think I can’t do it, I noticed by pushing myself and just by doing it without thinking too much I get things done.
+As I get older, I can tell very well when I’m really tired or just looking for an excuse to hide behind the diagnosis, for example, not to work out.
+I, therefore, think that I probably push and motivate myself a little more often than the average person to get something done.
+If I don’t feel like it and think I can’t do it, I noticed that by pushing myself and doing it without overthinking, I get things done.

-You’ll be amazed by all the things you can do, instead of focusing on what you can’t.
+You’ll be amazed by all the things you can do instead of focusing on what you can’t.
 The book ”The 5 Second Rule” is a book that recently helped me a lot by pushing me to just do it.
-There are people with Thalassemia who lift heavy weights, run a marathon, run 3 successful businesses and raise 4 children.
+People with Thalassemia lift heavy weights, run a marathon, run three successful businesses, and raise four children.
 Everything is possible.

-Although I have anemia 24/7 only a few times a year I’ll have a so called ”anemic episode” where I’ll feel really drained.
-I feel worn out and at the same time I can’t be bothered to do anything.
+Although I have anemia 24/7, only a few times a year, I’ll have a so-called ”anemic episode” where I’ll feel drained.
+I feel worn out, and at the same time, I can’t be bothered to do anything.
 That’s when I know I’m too tired.
-I allow myself to completely rest (often I’ll only need 30 minutes on the couch) and I’ll feel all fine again.
+I allow myself to rest completely (often, I’ll only need 30 minutes on the couch), and I’ll feel good again.

-A few times a year (this can be a lot more often for you and even be several times a week) when I have an ”anemic episode”, it will not announce itself .
-So sometimes I have no idea what’s going on.
+A few times a year (this can be a lot more often for you and even several times a week), it will not announce itself when I have an ”anemic episode”.
+So sometimes, I have no idea what’s going on.
 Is it my hormones?
 Did I work too hard?
 Am I depressed?
-It’s only after a while that I realize that the anemia is causing the issue.
+After a while, I realized that the anemia was causing the issue.
 I adjust my workout routine a bit and make sure that I rest when I need to.
-I pay extra attention to my diet and water intake and that’s about it.
+I pay extra attention to my diet and water intake, and that’s about it.

-During this period I feel completely empty (both physically and mentally) and that’s ok.
-I’m no longer trying to resist this and I’m grateful that these episodes are so rare nowadays.
-I never had to call in sick at work for example, but I did often cancel social activities because I wanted to have the evening to myself and/or I didn’t feel like paying the price days after going out one night.
+During this period, I feel empty (both physically and mentally), and that’s okay.
+I’m no longer trying to resist this, and I’m grateful that these episodes are so rare nowadays.
+For example, I never had to call in sick at work, but I often canceled social activities because I wanted to have the evening to myself, and/or I didn’t feel like paying the price days after going out one night.

 Surrender and it will pass much faster.

-In short: rest if you really feel that you need to and don’t feel guilty about it.
-However, try not to hide behind your Thalassemia with everything that goes wrong or with all sorts of fatigue.
+In short: rest if you feel that you need to and don’t feel guilty about it.
+However, try not to hide behind your Thalassemia with everything that goes wrong or fatigue.
 “Normal people” are also tired sometimes.
 See yourself as a person without Thalassemia minor.
 Maybe you sleep too little?
 Do you drink enough water?
-Do you eat too little?
+Are you eating enough?
 Do you work too hard?
 Are you socially too busy?

-The reason that I don’t like to write about this and haven’t done so earlier (despite many requests) is because I don’t think it’s important.
-I AM not Thalassemia, I HAVE Thalassemia and I decide how much attention I give this.
-I don’t consider myself different or as a person with less energy.
-While writing this article, I asked my partner if he thinks that I’m different than other women my age and he immediately said no.
+I don’t like to write about this and haven’t done so earlier (despite many requests) because I don’t think it’s important.
+I AM not Thalassemia, I HAVE Thalassemia, and I decide how much attention I give this.
+I don’t consider myself different or a person with less energy.
+While writing this article, I asked my partner if he thinks I’m different from other women my age, and he immediately said no.

-Unless you’re a family member you won’t even know or notice that I have Thalassemia.
+You won’t even know or notice that I have Thalassemia unless you’re a family member.
 Many describe me as an energetic and enthusiastic woman.
-Sometimes a problem only gets worse if you pay more attention to it or if you fight against it.
-I prefer not to pay too much attention to it, because what you don’t focus on can’t get bigger.
+Sometimes a problem only gets worse if you pay more attention to it or fight against it.
+I prefer not to pay too much attention to it because what you don’t focus on can’t get bigger.

-The above tips are personal and a summary of many years of my search for what Thalassemia minor really is and to what areas in my life I need to pay extra attention.
-I hope this article has given some answers to the many questions I have received in the last few years.
+The above tips are personal and a summary of many years of my search for what Thalassemia minor is and to what areas in my life I need to pay extra attention to.
+I hope this article answers the many questions I have received in the last few years.

-This article is not intended as an advice, but as an inspiration.
-I encourage you to do your own research or try to adjust your diet to a healthier diet and to see what works for you.
-Because what works for me, may not work for everyone and I think that every person is unique.
+This article is not intended as advice but as an inspiration.
+I encourage you to do your own research or adjust your diet to a healthier diet and see what works for you.
+Because what works for me may not work for everyone.
+I believe every person is unique.

-I hope that this article is a comfort for those who feel alone or different and can find little information about this online.
-I hope that if you have Thalassemia you recogonize the symptoms and feel somewhat more ”normal”, because some awareness for Thalassamie would be so welcome, don’t you think?
+I hope this article is a comfort for those who feel alone or different and can find little information online because some awareness for Thalassamie would be so welcome, right?